michael2012z/BitBible/markdown/KJV/files/Ezra.md

 9. The children of Zaccai, seven hundred and threescore.

-10. The children of Bani, six hundred forty and two.Bani: also called, Binnui
+10. The children of Bani, six hundred forty and two.

 11. The children of Bebai, six hundred twenty and three.